-Net income from the transfer or licensing of technology will be allocated according to the percentages in the following schedule.
+Net income from the transfer or licensing of Technology will be allocated according to the percentages in the following schedule.
 The intent of this schedule is that small discoveries will primarily aid Inventors and Creators and their research efforts, while large inventions will aid the school proportionally more.

-Schedule Net Income
+Net Income Distribution Schedule

-Net Revenue for Distribution Inventor/Author Share Department/Center Share School Share University Share First \$100,000 (per fiscal year) 50% 20% 20% 10% Above \$100,000 (per fiscal per year) 40% 20% 25% 15%
+Net Income Inventor(s)/Creator(s) Primary School University Department/Center 1,2 Up to \$100,000 per University fiscal year 50% 20% 20% 10 % Above \$100,000 per University 40% 20% 25% 15 %